The Professional Negligence Law Review: Switzerland

 It is possible for damage to be caused cumulatively by a violation of contractual duties and through extra-contractual negligence.
 However, indemnification for the same damage can be obtained only once.
 The claim is exhausted once it has been satisfied, irrespective of the legal basis.2

 The focus of the present analysis is on professional negligence and the resulting liability.
 Therefore, it deals mainly with contractual liability.
 The legal basis for contractual liability is Article 97 CO.
 Legal literature and case law supplement the main contractual duties by adding several ancillary duties.
 These ancillary duties mainly focus on diligence, care and reporting requirements.
 A violation of any of these duties can result in contractual liability.

-In Switzerland, the rights and duties of the contractual parties of a service agreement are mainly governed by the legal provisions of agency law.
-To the extent that the law does not provide for specific duties in relation to specific services, the duties of care and diligence are, therefore, governed by agency law.
+In Switzerland, a service provider is primarily considered to be an agent of the service provider's client.
+To the extent that the law does not provide for specific duties in relation to specific services, the general duties of care and diligence are therefore governed by agency law.

 In performing its duties, the agent is required to act in the interest of the principal in achieving the desired results.3

-Despite the general principal of freedom of contract, the law provides a number of basic provisions, which are mandatory.
+Despite the general principal of freedom of contract, agency law contains a number of mandatory provisions.
 Based on the jurisprudence of the Swiss Federal Supreme Court, the principle duties of care and loyalty4 are mandatory and cannot be waived by contract.5

 Article 398 Paragraph 2 CO provides that the agent owes the principal the loyal and careful performance of the mandate.

 The duty of loyalty encompasses the safeguarding of the principal's interest and the performance of all acts necessary to achieve the purposes of the mandate.
 The agent is required to refrain from acts that could cause the principal damage.
 The duty of loyalty encompasses duties of care, reporting, discretion and confidentiality.